-But what if you’re not a large company . . . can you still use product tags to your benefit?
-I have a personal example that shows how effective one particular product tag was, years after my purchase.
+But what if you’re not a large company . . . can you still use product labeling to your benefit?
+I have a personal example that shows the effectiveness of a particular product tag, years after my purchase.

 Over two years ago, my family and I were headed from North Carolina to Florida to spend a week with my husband’s family.
 We decided to fly, and this would be my son’s first experience flying the “friendly skies.”
 Although my husband and I have flown many times, this was Mason’s first time . . . and I was nervous.

 Would the pressure hurt his ears and make him cry?